xmonad/xmonad-web/tour.md

 [![three windows]({{site.url}}/images/tour/three.png)]({{site.url}}/images/tour/large/three.png)

 xmonad uses a simple tiling algorithm to tile the windows to fill the screen without gaps, while ensuring space is managed in a reasonable way. xmonad, by default, divides the screen into two panes.
 All windows are then partitioned into these two panes.
 The ratio each pane takes up on the screen is configurable, as are the number of clients in each pane.
 By convention, one pane is denoted as the 'master' pane, and is used to place the largest window.
-Other tiling algorithms are possible, (for example, fullscreen mode, or floating windows), and in these the concept of a `pane' has no real meaning.
+Other tiling algorithms are possible, (for example, fullscreen mode, or floating windows), and in these the concept of a 'pane' has no real meaning.

 #### Layout modes